I am an assistant professor in the Computer Science department at Kunsan National University, South Korea.

-I am currently a postdoctoral fellow at the Texas Advanced Computing Center, where I work on extending Intel's raytracing application to support immersive virtual reality experiences.
+I did a postdoc at the Texas Advanced Computing Center, where I worked on extending Intel's raytracing applications to support immersive virtual reality experiences.

-Below, you can take a look at several of the projects I've developed throughout my research career.
+Below, you can explore several projects I have developed throughout my research career.

 Journal articles